joda/akka-expect/README.md

 expectMultiple (unordered)
 --------------------------
-<pre><code>  it should "enable assertion of multiple messages received, regardless of order (using Set)" in {
+<pre><code>  it should "enable assertion of multiple messages received in any order" in {
     echoService ! "hello"
-    echoService ! "world"
-    expectActor ?* Set("hello", "world")

-    echoService ! "hello"
-    echoService ! "world"
-    expectActor ?* Set("world", "hello")

-    // you can also use regular expect, using the anyOrder qualifier echoService ! "hello"
     echoService ! "world"
     expectActor ? anyOrder("world", "hello")